mattchenderson/FunctionsMcpAuthorization/README.md

 1. Clone this repository.

-1. Update the `local.settings.json` file in the `src/FunctionsMcpAuthorization` folder to include your Microsoft Entra tenant ID.
+1. (Optional) Update the `local.settings.json` file in the `src/FunctionsMcpAuthorization` folder to include your Microsoft Entra tenant ID.
 This helps the application correctly access your developer identity, even when you can sign into multiple tenants.

-    1. Sign into the Azure CLI:

-        ```cli
-        az login
-        ```

     1. Obtain the tenant ID from the Azure CLI: